OzDuys/AutoTSP/README.md

 By default this:

-- reads `Data/Instance Datasets/problems.jsonl`
+- reads the combined problems set (`Data/Instance Datasets/tsp_problems_combined.jsonl`)
 - writes/extends `Data/Instance-Algorithm Datasets/Full Dataset/results.jsonl`
-- enforces a per‑run time budget (default 5 seconds) and optional memory limit.
+- enforces a per‑run time budget (default 10 seconds in the script; override with `--time-limit`) and optional memory limit.

 You can restrict algorithms and adjust budgets with flags such as `--algorithms`, `--time-limit`, and `--memory-limit`.